 Basic properties of fluids in motion.
 Langrangian and Eulerian viewpoints, materials derivative, streamlines, etc. Continuity, energy, and linear and angular momentum equations in integral and differential forms.
 Integration of equations for one-dimensional forms and application to problems.
 Incompressible viscous flow; Navier-Stokes equations, parallel flow, pipe flow, and the Moody diagram.
 Introduction to laminar and turbulent boundary layers and free surface flows.

-Prerequisite(s): [(MATH 251, MATH 252\, MMAE 200, and MMAE 320\)]An asterisk (\) designates a course which may be taken
+Prerequisite(s): MMAE 200 and MATH 252\ and MATH 251 and MMAE 320\, An asterisk (\) designates a course which may be taken concurrently.

 Aerospace Laboratory I